Realizations of non-commutative rational functions around a matrix centre, II: The lost-abbey conditions: Introduction

 As a corollary of Theorem \ref{thm:26Jun19a}, we prove one of the main results in the paper, that is that the domain of a nc rational function \textbf{coincides} with --- and not only contains as in Theorem \ref{theorem5} --- the domain of any of its minimal realizations, centred at an arbitrary matrix point, which allows us to evaluate the nc rational function on \textbf{all} of its domain using the evaluation of the realization.
 The corresponding result when evaluating over stably finite algebras is given too, while one has to modify our definition of the $\cA-$domain of the function and consider its $\cA-$matrix domain. \begin{introthm}{Theorem}[Theorem \ref{thm:3Jun19a}, Theorem \ref{thm:10Sep19b}] If $\fR$ is a nc rational function of $x_1,\ldots,x_d$ over $\KK$, then for every $\ul{Y}=(Y_1,\ldots,Y_d)\in dom_s(\fR)$, there exists a unique minimal nc Fornasini--Marchesini realization $\cR$ centred at $\ul{Y}$, such that $dom_{sm}(\fR)= \Omega_{sm}(\cR)$ for every $m\in\NN$ and

 for every $\ul{X}\in dom_{sm}(\fR)$.
 Moreover, for every $n\in\NN$,

 and $I_s\otimes\fR(\ul{X})=\cR(I_s\otimes\ul{X})$ for every $\ul{X}\in dom_n(\fR)$.
 Furthermore,

 and $I_s\otimes\fR(\ul{\fa})=\cR^{\cA}(I_s\otimes\ul{\fa})$ for every $\ul{\fa}\in dom_{\cA}^{Mat}(\fR)$, whenever $\cA$ ia a stably finite $\KK-$unital algebra. \end{introthm} Here $\Omega_{\cA}(\cR)$ is the invertibility set of the corresponding matrix pencil over the algebra $\cA$ (see (\ref{eq:12Apr20c}) for the definition), $dom_{\cA}^{Mat}(\fR)$ denotes a variation of the domain of the rational function $\fR$ over the algebra $\cA$ called the matrix domain (see (\ref{eq:5Nov19b}) for the precise definition), and an algebra is called stably finite if every square left invertible matrix over the algebra is also right invertible (see Definition \ref{def:9Mar20a}).
+We also present in Corollary \ref{cor:25Mar21a} a version of this result using realizations which are independent of a matrix centre, in the spirit of Cohn, Reutenauer and Fliess.

 We finish this section by giving a full characterization of all the minimal nc Fornasini--Marchesini realizations of a nc rational function, which are centred at $\ul{Y}\in dom(\fR)$, using the $\cL-\cL\cA$ conditions: \begin{introthm}{Theorem}[Theorem \ref{thm:5Nov19a}] Let $\cR$ be a nc Fornasini--Marchesini realization centred at $\ul{Y}\in(\KK^{\sts})^d$ that is described by $(L;D,C,\ul{\bA},\ul{\bB})$, and suppose $\cR$ is both controllable and observable.